kohr2/dashboard-killer-graph/docs/architecture/entity-extraction-guide.md

 });
 ```

+## 🧪 Testing and Validation

+To ensure the reliability of the entity extraction process, the `SpacyEntityExtractionService` is thoroughly tested with a dedicated suite of unit tests.

+### Unit Testing Approach
+The tests for the service are located in `test/unit/crm-core/application/services/spacy-entity-extraction.service.test.ts`.

+Our testing strategy for this service focuses on:
+- **Mocking the NLP Service**: We use `axios` mocks to simulate responses from the Python `nlp-service`.
+This allows us to test the TypeScript service in isolation, without needing the Python service to be running.
+- **Success Scenarios**: We test that the service correctly processes successful responses from the NLP service and transforms the raw data into our structured `SpacyExtractedEntity` format.
+- **Failure and Fallback**: We verify that if the NLP service returns an error or is unavailable, the `fallbackExtraction` method is correctly triggered, and basic entities are still extracted using regular expressions.
+- **Data Filtering**: We ensure that the filtering logic for entity types and confidence scores works as expected.
+- **Service Capabilities**: We test the `getCapabilities` method to ensure it correctly reports the status of the NLP service.

+This testing approach guarantees that our integration with the NLP service is robust and that we can handle failures gracefully, ensuring the stability of the email ingestion pipeline.

 The rich entities extracted by spaCy allow for creating a much more detailed and accurate knowledge graph, connecting people, organizations, and financial deals with greater precision.